-Trilogy Financial is a financial advisor firm based in Huntington Beach, California that manages assets for a range of individuals and institutions.
+Trilogy Capital is a financial advisor firm based in Irvine, California that manages assets for a range of individuals and institutions.
 The firm offers a strong selection of proprietary investment management and financial planning services and programs.
 The firm also operates under the name Trilogy Financial.

 In addition to its headquarters in Irvine, Trilogy also has locations in Arizona, Colorado and Massachusetts.
 Trilogy is a fee-based firm, as some of its advisors can earn commissions from the sale of specific insurance or securities products.
 This is different from a fee-only firm, which only receives compensation from client-paid fees.

 Trilogy Capital Background

 Jeff Motske founded Trilogy Financial in 1999, and he still acts as the firm’s principal owner to this day.
-Motske has 27 years of experience in the financial services industry.
+Motske has nearly three decades worth of experience in the financial services industry.
 He also runs his own radio show called the Jeff Motske Show, and has appeared on various TV and news programs.

-Trilogy Financial Client Types and Minimum Account Sizes
+Trilogy Capital Client Types and Minimum Account Sizes

 The firm typically requires at least $5,500 in investable assets in order to become a client.
 Under certain circumstances, the firm may decide to waive this minimum requirement.